50 Hudson Yards

-50 Hudson Yards is a 58-story, 1011 ft-tall building being developed as part of the Hudson Yards Redevelopment Project in Hudson Yards, Manhattan, New York City.
+50 Hudson Yards is a 58-story, 1011 ft-tall building that was developed as part of the Hudson Yards Redevelopment Project in Hudson Yards, Manhattan, New York City.
 The building is located to the north of 30 Hudson Yards, and on the east side of the Hudson Park and Boulevard, adjacent to 55 Hudson Yards.
 The building opened on October 19, 2022.

 50 Hudson Yards ranks as the fourth largest office tower in New York City in terms of available leasable area, with 2.9 e6ft2 of commercial space.
 The building is located at the southwest corner of 34th Street and 10th Avenue.

 History

 In April 2014, new renderings of a 62-story, 2.3 e6sqft building were released.
 The tower was shown at a height of 1068 ft.
 The building's plans were also changed; the building, originally meant to be step-like structure with a white facade, was updated to reflect a three-part structure with three rectangular components, each one smaller than the one below it.

 In December 2016, after a revised plan for the building was released with asset manager BlackRock set to take 847,000 sqft as the anchor tenant, new renderings for the building, designed by Foster + Partners were revealed.
 In September 2017, developer Related Companies obtained $3.8 billion in financing for the new tower, including a $1.5 billion loan.
 Mitsui Fudosan owns a 90 percent stake in the building.
 Bank of China, Deutsche Bank, HSBC, Sumitomo Mitsui and Wells Fargo contributed financing for the tower.

 Work on the foundation of 50 Hudson Yards began in May 2018.
 In August 2018, the height of the building was increased slightly, from 985 ft to 1011 ft.

 In October 2022, Related and Oxford Properties borrowed about $349 million for 50 Hudson Yards from Wells Fargo.
-The building officially opened in October of 2022.
+The building officially opened the same month.

 Tenants

 Before construction on 50 Hudson Yards began, BlackRock agreed to move its headquarters to the building in 2016, as the anchor tenant.
 The agreed upon lease spans 15 floors of the building.
+BlackRock expanded its lease in the building by 50,000 square feet in mid-2024.

 In November 2019, it was announced that Meta, then known as Facebook, would occupy 1.2 e6ft2 of space in 50 Hudson Yards.
 This lease represents 80% of the total space that Facebook would occupy at Hudson Yards.
 In 2022, it was reported Meta would sublease a portion of floors due to cost-cutting measures.

 In September 2022, it was announced that Truist Financial had signed a lease for 100,000 square feet in the building.
-Russ & Daughters plans to open a location in the building in early 2023.
+Russ & Daughters and Starbucks opened locations in the building in 2023.